pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 ngrok_tunnel = ngrok.connect()

-If these events aren’t necessary for our use case, some resources can be freed up by turning them off.
+If these events aren’t necessary for your use case, some resources can be freed up by turning them off.
 Set

 from pyngrok import conf, ngrok